Bubbelbad/Bubbelbad/README.md

+Hi!

-I’m interested in learning how to code and seeing if it could be a new career posibility for me!
+I’m interested in learning how to code and seeing if it could be a new career posibility for me.
 Started somewhat in mars and have never been coding before.

 - 🌱 I’m currently learning python on a basic level.